-This session is aimed at a universal audience and describes the principles of providing mental health support and interventions in community and other childcare settings.
+This session is aimed at a universal audience and describes the key areas covered when assessing children and young people’s mental health.

 This session is aimed at more experienced/specialist users.
 Structured behavioural observations are used by Child and Adolescent Mental Health Services (CAMHS) clinicians to inform assessments, treatment planning and review of treatment progress.
 This session serves to describe when they are used and for what purpose.

 This session is aimed at more experienced/specialist users and helps practitioners understand the nature of post traumatic stress disorder (PTSD) and how it is diagnosed and treated.
 It highlights the need for empathy during the first assessment interview and in subsequent therapy.
 It also describes specific theory-based therapy components that have been shown to be effective.